wmantly/ruby-packager/README.md

 ## Dry run

+`packager execute dryrun <filename>`

-The Package creating can be tested prior to creation with a dryrun.
+The Package creation can be tested prior to creation with a dryrun.
 This will only print the fpm command that the passed DSL will run. `dryrun` must be passed after `execute` and before the DSL file name.